oupengfei1989/oupengfei1989.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: pengfeiou.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>office number</p>
-    <p>=address street</p>
-    <p>=Singapore</p>
+    <p>Assistant Professor, 2024, National University of Singapore</p>
+    <p>Research Associate, 2022-2024, Northwestern University</p>
+    <p>Postdoctoral Fellow, 2020-2022, University of Toronto</p>
+    <p>Ph.D., 2015-2020, McGill University</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Welcome to the TheoryCatGroup.
-I am an Assistant Professor in the Department of Chemistry at the National University of Singapore.
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Welcome to the AI4Catalysis Group.
+I am an incoming Assistant Professor in the Department of Chemistry at the National University of Singapore under NUS Presentidential Young Professorship.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Our research interests focus on
+•	Catalyst design for electrochemical reactions (reaction mechanism, transition states, and reaction thermodynamics and kinetics) using ab initio DFT calculations, cluster expansion, and microkinetic modeling.
+•	Dynamic simulations of chemical processes under reaction conditions (applied potential, field/solvation effect) using (ab initio) molecular dynamics simulations and grand canonical DFT.
+•	Methods development for accelerated catalyst discovery (active learning and Bayesian optimization) using AI4Catalysis, ML, open databases, and data science.

+Please see the Research Section for more information about our research interests.
+Please also see my faculty information at the NUS Chemistry departmental website.
+If you have any questions or inquiries, please feel free to contact me via my email.